Akihabara massacre

-The Akihabara massacre (秋葉原通り魔事件, Akihabara Tōrima Jiken) (Note: The word Tōrima (通り魔) refers to a person who inflicts harm (murder, injury, assault, property damage, etc.) in the place where people can freely pass by.) was an incident of mass murder that took place on 8 June 2008, in the Akihabara shopping quarter in Chiyoda, Tokyo, Japan.
+The Akihabara massacre is a mass murder that took place on 8 June 2008 in the Akihabara shopping quarter in Chiyoda, Tokyo, Japan.
 The perpetrator, 25-year-old Tomohiro Katō (加藤 智大, Katō Tomohiro) of Susono, Shizuoka, drove into a crowd with a rented truck, initially killing three people and injuring two.
 He then stabbed at least twelve people using a dagger, killing four and injuring eight.

-The Tokyo Metropolitan Police Department arrested Katō on suspicion of attempted murder, holding him at Manseibashi police station.
-Two days later, on 10 June, he was sent to the Tokyo District Public Prosecutor's Office.
-He was rearrested on 20 June on suspicion of murder.
 Katō was sentenced to death by the Tokyo District Court in 2011.
 The sentence was upheld on appeal in 2015, and he was executed on 26 July 2022.